Bliss Burn Top 10 FAQs: Your Guide to the Gathering

 • Can I bring my kids?

 Absolutely!
-Bliss Burn is a family-friendly gathering with a designated Kidsville area packed with activities.
+Bliss Burn is a family-friendly gathering with a designated Kids Camp area packed with activities.
 Children must be supervised.

 • Is there water available on-site?